quincarter/ReactStarterApp-WithAuth/README.md

 <a href="https://github.com/new?template_name=ReactStarterApp-WithAuth&template_owner=quincarter"><img width="144" alt="Screenshot 2024-04-27 at 3 02 29 PM" src="https://github.com/quincarter/ReactStarterApp-WithAuth/assets/18407074/885755c4-d039-4419-9243-89b9365372c8"></a>

-Then install dependencies and start it up.
+Then clone your new repo, install dependencies, and start it up.

 ```bash
 yarn && yarn dev